 First, ask yourself, what is your motivation?
 Why are you interested in meditation for yourself?
-Many people, myself included, seek out meditation because we are in acute pain and hoping to make a change, grow, heal, or soothe our way to enlightenment one breath at a time.
+Many people pursue meditation because of stress or pain, and in hopes of making a change, grow, heal, or soothe our way to living more in the present one breath at a time.

-Anyone who has a meditation practice or who has studied the Buddha Dharma is well aware that mediation doesn’t make the pain or suffering of samsara go away; rather, it is a profound way to work with our minds and any thought or emotion that may arise.
-The same is true for children: meditation is a tool for them to work with their minds, hearts, and emotions.
-That said, like all things with children, it is all slightly more complicated.
+Anyone who has a meditation practice or who has studied the Buddhism is well aware that mediation doesn’t make the pain or suffering of everyday life go away.
+Rather, it is a profound way to work with our minds and any thought or emotion that may arise, and over time, take our experience from unworkable to feeling workable.

 Generally, the instruction is given at a Rites of Passage program where honor and time is given to respect this magical age when children begin to shift out of young childhood and into the more mature mindset of being an older child with more understanding of the world around them.
 Nine years old is a big marker in childhood and other world wide religions also have ceremonies at or around this age.

 It can be fun with one child or a group of children to play a game focused on stillness and quiet, but one must be realistic.
 Your young child is most likely not ready to join you for your next 20 minute sit.
 Indeed, sessions with children should be short: no longer than their age for sure.
 Most five year olds I know can not sit for five minutes but they can be still and quiet for a minute or two.

-Formal sitting meditation (i.e. attention on the breath, labeling thoughts “thinking,” etc.) is really best for older children, teens, and adults; however, younger children love to explore their bodies and their senses.
+Formal sitting meditation (i.e. attention on the breath, labeling thoughts “thinking,” etc.) is best for older children, teens, and adults; however, younger children love to explore their bodies and their senses.
 So ask your child to really sit or really stretch or perhaps really dance!
 Mindfulness meditation activities involving I (listen to the gong or bell) and taste (chew and taste this MnM or salty pretzel) are big hits with young children.
 So get creative and have some fun!
 Children are under so much pressure these days and sitting practice or a mindfulness meditation at home or school doesn’t need to be one of those pressure places.
 The key is to just have fun and be present to each other!

 - MNDFL Ed: bringing mediation to schools and offering classes in NYC